 You need to tailor your elevator pitch for your intended audience.
 For example, if you know the problems your target audience predominantly experiences, you would prepare a problem-based elevator pitch.
 If your target audience is looking for opportunities, you would deliver an opportunity based elevator pitch.

 5. Draft an elevator pitch

 “I’m a consultant who works with small business owners who are struggling to grow their business.
-By introducing them to a proven sales formula I have been able reduce their stress levels by helping them double, triple and even quadruple their sales.”
+By introducing them to a proven sales formula I have been able to reduce their stress levels by helping them double, triple, and even quadruple their sales.”